yuezhu71/personal-website/_pages/page_news.md

 ---
 {% include base_path %}

+* Aug 2026: I am awarded the National Natural Science Foundation of China (NSFC) Young Scientists Fund (Type C).
+This is a 3-year project on whole-system impedance identification and small-stability boundary problem in IBR-dominated power systems.
+The project starts from Jan.
+2027.

 * May 2026: our work on system strength measurement 'Application of Impedance-Based Frequency-Dependent System Strength Assessment for Inverter-Dominated Power Systems', which is a collaboration work with Imperial College London, National Physical Laboratory, and most of major industries in UK power systems, is published on IEEE Transactions on Power Delivery.
 [Link to the paper.](https://ieeexplore.ieee.org/document/11533501)

 * April 2026: our work on whole-system impedance identification 'Hybrid Data/Model-Driven Whole-System Admittance Identification via Single-Bus Injections', which is a collaboration work between City University of Hong Kong, Imperial College London, Uppsala University, University of South Florida, and National Energy System Operator, is published on IEEE Transactions on Power Systems.
 [Link to the paper.](https://ieeexplore.ieee.org/document/11482889)